 At the EntreLeadership Summit (@EntreLeadership) of 2019, three of the speakers, Dr. Henry Cloud, Patrick Lencioni, and Simon Sinek spoke and their messages really coalesced into a unified message.
-As I listened and reflected to each of them, they were some of the best times that I’d heard them speak.
+As I listened to and reflected on each of them, they were some of the best times that I’d heard them speak.
 Each presentation was excellent in its own right but I knew there was something more.
-I felt that put together, they would form part of a larger better message.
+I felt that put together, they would form part of a larger, better message.

 Below I’ve laid out a brief of each main point of each presentation.
 At the end, I then put together a matrix of how they all inter-related.

 Dr. Henry Cloud (@DrHenryCloud)